jaingaurav/MyTree/docs/CODE_COVERAGE.md

 # Run tests with coverage
 make coverage

-# Check coverage against base branch
+# Check coverage meets minimum threshold
 make coverage-check

 # Display coverage report
 make coverage-report

-# Note: Coverage data is automatically stored in GitHub Actions artifacts
-# No need to commit coverage reports to git
 ```

+Coverage reports are stored locally in `coverage-reports/` (ignored by git).
+In CI, coverage is automatically uploaded to Codecov for comparison and tracking.

 ### CI/CD

 Code coverage is automatically:

-- Collected during the test job
+- Collected during test runs
+- Uploaded to Codecov
-- **Compared against the base branch** (for PRs) or previous commit (for main)
+- Compared against the base branch (for PRs)
-- **Stored in GitHub Actions artifacts** (365 day retention)
-- Reported in the GitHub Actions summary
-- Uploaded as artifacts for review
-- **Not committed to git** - keeps repository clean
+- Displayed in PR comments by Codecov
+- Tracked over time on the Codecov dashboard

 ## Coverage Requirements